 How do I get a copy of the Act of Sale, Act of Donation or Judgment of Possession?

-You can get a copy of the Act of Sale or Act of Donation from the conveyance office of the clerk of court for the parish where the property is located.
+The person transferring ownership should have received a copy of this document at the time they acquired the property.
+If not, then you can get a copy of the Act of Sale or Act of Donation from the conveyance office of the clerk of court for the parish where the property is located.
 You can get a copy of the Judgment of Possession from the district court where the deceased person's succession was filed.

 Do I have to produce a certified true copy of the Act of Sale, Act of Donation or Judgment of Possession?